jaimebuelta/ffind/README.md

       --nosymlinks          Do not follow symlinks (following symlinks can lead to infinite recursion) Set env variable FFIND_NO_SYMLINK
                             to set this automatically
-      --hidden              Do not ignore hidden directories.
+      --hidden              Do not ignore hidden directories and files.
 Set env variable FFIND_SEARCH_HIDDEN to set this automatically
       -c                    Force case sensitive.
 By default, all lowercase patterns are case insensitive.
 Set env variable FFIND_CASE_SENSITIVE to set this automatically